SHOULD WE

 around the northwest and south sides of the 1.0 to 1.1 Ma rhyolite and dacite

 domes of Cobb Mountain.
-PLANNING FOR

 SURVIVING 72 HOURS IS NOT ENOUGH PREPARATION |